 In September 2015, the NC Justice Center introduced radio and digital advertising calling on Gov. McCrory to reveal his plan for Medicaid expansion, noting that he said the holdup was the unknowns surrounding King v.
 Burwell earlier in the year (the outcome of that case was decided in June 2015, with the Supreme Court ruling that ACA subsidies were legal in every state, and paving the way for states to utilize private health plans for their Medicaid-eligible population).

 By late 2015, however, McCrory had mostly walked back his support for Medicaid expansion, explaining that any expansion proposal would have to wait at least three years, while other Medicaid reforms are made in the state (see details below).
 McCrory and President Obama had “irreconcilable differences” regarding expansion, and McCrory has basically tabled the idea for the time being.

 The impact of refusing Medicaid expansion

 North Carolina was one of the last states to adopt the Medicaid program in the first place; only two states took longer to implement original Medicaid coverage.
 The first states to provide Medicaid did so in January 1966, and North Carolina’s program didn’t become effective until January 1970.

-By not expanding Medicaid, North Carolina is missing out on $39.6 billion in federal funding over the next decade.
-Instead, the state is subsidizing the cost of expanding Medicaid in other states, since federal tax dollars come from residents of every state, but are being distributed to states that are expanding Medicaid.
+By not expanding Medicaid, North Carolina is missing out on $39.6 billion in federal funding over the next decade (assuming Medicaid expansion remains in place as-is; it could switch instead to block grants or per-capita allotments to the states, with fewer federal restrictions on how the money is used).
+Instead, the state has been subsidizing the cost of expanding Medicaid in other states, since federal tax dollars come from residents of every state, but are being distributed to states that are expanding Medicaid.

 North Carolina Medicaid reform